Preconditioned Score-based Generative Models: Preconditioned diffusion sampling

 \subsubsection{Computational complexity}

-Only a small set of images are needed to estimate the statistics for Eq.~\eqref{eq:freq_stats_R_f} and Eq.~\eqref{eq:pixel_stats_R_p}.
+to estimate the statistics for Eq.~\eqref{eq:freq_stats_R_f} and Eq.~\eqref{eq:pixel_stats_R_p}.
 In practice, we use $200$ random images with marginal cost.
-For the computational complexity of PDS during sampling, the major overhead is from FFT~\cite{brigham1988fast} and its inverse with the complexity of $O(CHW(\log H+\log W))=O(d(\log H+\log W))$.
+For the computational complexity of PDS during sampling, the major overhead is from FFT~\citep{brigham1988fast} and its inverse with the complexity of $O(CHW(\log H+\log W))=O(d(\log H+\log W))$.
 This is neglectable w.r.t the original cost (see Table~\ref{tab: time}).

-\section{Further analysis}
+\section{Further Analysis}